clvv/fasd/README.md

 # How It Works

-When you source `fasd`, fasd adds a hook which will be executed whenever you execute a command.
+When you run fasd init code or source `fasd`, fasd adds a hook which will be executed whenever you execute a command.
 The hook will scan your commands' arguments and determine if any of them refer to existing files or directories.
 If yes, fasd will add them to the database.

 # Compatibility